 Thin, wispy clouds hung tentatively in the still air, as if they expected a wind to whip up and push them on their way, but none came that morning.
 It was cool and the air still crisp when we walked down to the river and started fishing at about 7am.
 Korrie briefly illustrated the short cast/tight line method we would adopt for most of the morning and then handed me the reins.
 It was a slow start, with nothing to show from the first stretch of pocket water and this seemed to surprise Korrie.

 We fished through the pocket water and came to a pool where trout were sipping mayflies with something of a reckless abandon.
 Off came the nymphs and on went a small CDC mayfly pattern.
-I must have lined and spooked about two or three fish at the tail of the pool, my range not up to scratch.
+I must have lined and spooked about two or three fish at the tail of the pool, my range not yet up to scratch.
 This got Korrie excitable and his language turned somewhat colourful.
-It spurred me on to better things as I finally got a cast spot on, right up against a bank and some leafy tree fronds where we had seen a fish show itself, and up it came to engulf the fly.
-I struck too soon and the fly did not set.
-Cue more exotic language.
+It spurred me on to better things as I finally got a cast spot on, right up against a bank and some leafy tree fronds where we had seen a fish show itself.
+Up the trout came to engulf the fly.
+I struck too soon and the fly didn't set.
+Korrie's language became even more exotic.

 We alternated our approach to suit the water, my rod for the dry fly stuff and Korrie’s 10 foot rod rigged up with two nymphs, and I had an enjoyable morning fishing up the beat.
 We each picked up a few fish along the way.
-When faced with a choice of method (with no obvious sign of rising fish) I opted to choose the nymph rod to continue picking Korrie’s brain on the technique.
+When faced with a choice of method (with no obvious sign of rising fish) I chose the nymph rod so that I could continue to pick Korrie’s brain on the technique.

 I lost what felt to be two good fish in succession on the nymph rod.
-The language again turned spicy.
-Both were hooked right where you would expect them, either just in front or behind a boulder with a little escape hole washed out from under them for the fish to flee into at the first sign of danger.
-I did have better joy with the dry fly at least, later catching two little jewels.
+The language from Korrie again turned spicy.
+Both were hooked right where you would expect them, either just in front or behind a boulder with a little escape hole washed out from beneath them, for the fish to flee into at the first sign of danger.
+I did have better joy with the dry fly after that, catching two rainbow jewels.

 I had fun and learned a great deal.
 Whilst we spooked a good number of fish I was surprised how close we could get with a reasonably stealthy approach.
 Fish were typically caught less than 12 feet away from our boots in water as transparent as cling film.

-On the walk back to the car following the verge of the highway high up over the river, we could see trout going crazy in the pools.
-Literally hundreds of fish rising to a hatch in a boiling, seething feeding orgy.
+On the walk back to the car, following the verge of the highway high above the river, we could see trout going crazy in the pools below.
+Literally hundreds of fish were rising to a hatch in a boiling, seething feeding orgy.
 I have never seen so many fish in a river all at one time.